CNRH attends Kolekole Pass MOU signing ceremony

 |0

-This work, CNRH attends Kolekole Pass MOU signing ceremony [Image 2 of 2], by SN Mark Bergado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CNRH attends Kolekole Pass MOU signing ceremony, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.